About Women for Healthy Rural Living

 Executive Director

 Chris Kuhni is a retired Women’s Health Nurse Practitioner.
 In 2004, Chris founded Women for Healthy Rural Living; she has served as executive director ever since.
 She received the “Inspirations Award” from the National Association of Nurse Practitioners in Women’s Health and the “Nurse Practitioner Advocate Award” from the Maine Association of Nurse Practitioners; both awards for establishing WHRL.
 In 2021 she received the New England Patriots Myra Kraft Community MVP award for her volunteer service at WHRL.
 Her interest in gardening and nutrition contributed to the origins of Incredible Edible Milbridge.
-Chris serves on the Washington County Committee of the Maine Community Foundation.
+Chris served three terms on the Washington County Committee of the Maine Community Foundation and in 2023 served on the statewide grant review committee.

-Susan has been involved with WHRL since 2005 as a volunteer, board member, president of the board, and now as our Associate Director.
+Susan has been involved with WHRL since 2005 as a volunteer, board member, president of the board, and now as our Chief Operating Officer.

-She brings with her a collection of experiences in social services, communication and marketing, higher education, and program development.
+She brings with her a collection of experiences in administration, program development, communication and marketing, higher education, and social services.

 Susan is a graduate of the Wittenberg University.
 She lives in Milbridge with her husband, Paul, and a myriad of critters.
 In her free time you’re likely to find her hiking and photographing Maine, on her porch, or designing.